-Step 3: Type your new PIN (1-8 digit number).
-Once you have entered your new PIN, press button one or two again to confirm your choice and lock it into memory.
-If desired, you may wish to repeat this step to program several different users’ PINs.
+Step 3: Type your new PIN (1-8 digits).
+Once you have entered your new PIN, press button one or two again to confirm your choice and lock it into the memory desired, You may wish to repeat this step to program several users’ Pred.
 To exit Programming Mode at any time during these steps, press.

 How to reset SALTO locks?